 The James T. and Laura C. Rhind Arts Fund was established to bring to the campus fine arts performances or exhibitions with merit, with preference for the field of music.

-The William Roehrick Emerson Gallery Lecture Fund was established in 1988 in honor of William G. Roehrick, Class of 1934, to support annual lectures by distinguished scholars in the fine arts.
+The William Roehrick Lecture Fund was established in 1988 in honor of William G. Roehrick, Class of 1934, to support annual lectures by distinguished scholars in the fine arts.

 The Root-Jessup Lecture Series, sponsored by the Root-Jessup Public Affairs Council, brings public figures to the campus to speak on issues of current nationwide interest.

-The John B. Root '44 Exhibition Fund provides funding to support exhibitions at Hamilton's Emerson Art Gallery, as well as programming related to art exhibitions at the College.
+The John B. Root '44 Exhibition Fund provides funding to support exhibitions at Hamilton's Wellin Museum of Art, as well as programming related to art exhibitions at the College.

 The John Rybash Memorial Psychology Lecture Fund, established in memory of John Rybash, professor of psychology at Hamilton, is designed to support a lecture by a prominent speaker in the field of psychology.